Jimmi08/e107-plugins-used-by-e107sk/README.md

 Warning.
 Any plugin with folder name jm_ is highly experimental.
 Only plugins with name jm are stable (no underscore).

+## Web links plugin for e107

+For internal purpose.
+Porting UnNuke plugin for e107 for site that uses e107 with UnNuke database.
+Not sure now, if it is possible.

 ## JM Download plugin for e107